Streaming app logs with Fluentd

 Restart the Fluentd service.

 tcp options.
-Make sure to use the same transport that Cloud Foundry is using.
+You must use the same transport that Cloud Foundry is using.

-Fluentd will start listening for Syslog message on port 5140 and tagging the messages with
+Fluentd starts listening for syslog message on port 8080 and tagging the messages with

 cf.app, which can be used later for data routing.
-For more details about the full setup for the service, refer to the Config File article.
+For more details about the full setup for the service, see Config File.

-If your goal is to use an Elasticsearch or Amazon S3 backend, read the following guide: http://www.fluentd.org/guides/recipes/elasticsearch-and-s3View the source for this page in GitHub
+To use an Elasticsearch or Amazon S3 back end, see the Fluentd documentation.View the source for this page in GitHub